W-David-Porter/acim/src/text/5-healing-and-wholeness/i-the-invitation-to-the-holy-spirit/index.md

 4. The Holy Spirit is the only part of the Holy Trinity that has a symbolic function.
 ²He is referred to as the Healer, the Comforter and the Guide.
-³He is also described as something ‘separate’, apart from the Father and from the Son.
+³He is also described as something “separate’, apart from the Father and from the Son.
 ⁴I myself said, “If I go I will send you another Comforter and he will abide with you”.
 ⁵His symbolic function makes the Holy Spirit difficult to understand, because symbolism is open to different interpretations.
 ⁶As a man and also one of God’s creations, my right thinking, which came from the Holy Spirit or the Universal Inspiration, taught me first and foremost that this Inspiration is for all.
 ⁷I could not have It myself without knowing this.
-⁸The word ‘know’ is proper in this context, because the Holy Spirit is so close to knowledge that He calls it forth; or better, allows it to come.
+⁸The word “know’ is proper in this context, because the Holy Spirit is so close to knowledge that He calls it forth; or better, allows it to come.
-⁹I have spoken before of the higher or ‘true’ perception, which is so near to truth that God Himself can flow across the little gap.
+⁹I have spoken before of the higher or “true’ perception, which is so near to truth that God Himself can flow across the little gap.
 ¹⁰Knowledge is always ready to flow everywhere, but it cannot oppose.
 ¹¹Therefore you can obstruct it, although you can never lose it.

 ::: details Expanded
 The Holy Spirit is the only part of the Holy Trinity that has a symbolic function.
 ²He [the Holy Spirit] is referred to as the Healer, the Comforter and the Guide.
-³He [the Holy Spirit] is also described as something ‘separate’, apart from the Father and from the Son.
+³He [the Holy Spirit] is also described as something “separate’, apart from the Father and from the Son.
 ⁴I myself said, “If I go I will send you another Comforter and he [the other Comforter] will abide with you”.
 ⁵His [the-Holy-Spirit’s] symbolic function makes the Holy Spirit difficult to understand, because symbolism is open to different interpretations.
 ⁶As a man and also one of God’s creations, my right thinking, which came from the Holy Spirit or the Universal Inspiration, taught me first and foremost that this [the Universal] Inspiration is for all.
 ⁷I could not have It [the Universal Inspiration] myself without knowing this [the Universal Inspiration is for all].
-⁸The word ‘know’ is proper in this context, because the Holy Spirit is so close to knowledge that He [the Holy Spirit] calls it [knowledge] forth; or better, allows it [knowledge] to come.
+⁸The word “know’ is proper in this context, because the Holy Spirit is so close to knowledge that He [the Holy Spirit] calls it [knowledge] forth; or better, allows it [knowledge] to come.
-⁹I have spoken before of the higher or ‘true’ perception, which [perception] is so near to truth that God Himself [God’s-self] can flow across the little gap.
+⁹I have spoken before of the higher or “true’ perception, which [perception] is so near to truth that God Himself [God’s-self] can flow across the little gap.
 ¹⁰Knowledge is always ready to flow everywhere, but it [knowledge] cannot oppose.
 ¹¹Therefore you can obstruct it [knowledge], although you can never lose it [knowledge].
 :::